AmoebeLabs/swiss-army-knife-card-manual/docs/design/how-to-design-your-card.md

 ![Swiss Army Knife custom card hand sketching a design with Procreate]

 I then use this sketch as the basis to create the card.
 It took some guessing about coordinates and sizes.
 I use Notepad++ as an editor to produce the YAML.
-After every "save" action, I hit F5 to refresh HA's view to check if I'm satisfied with the result.
+After every "save" action, I hit F5 to refresh Home Assistant's view to check if I'm satisfied with the result.
 If not, rinse and repeat...

 The server card took a lot of trial-and-error to get the 4 CPU/Load circles aligned the way I wanted to:

-![sak-example-7]
+![Swiss Army Knife custom card example 7 - Servers]

 The lights were much easier, as it involved much less parts:

-![sak-example-2]
+![Swiss Army Knife custom card example 2 - Lights]

 ###:sak-sak-logo: The professional approach: using an app
-Below you see Affinity Designer in action.
+Below you see [Affinity Designer][affinity-website-url] in action.

-For [example 6], I wanted to create something different with circles as the background, and on top of that some SAK tools (circles) with weather and airvisual data.
+For [example 6], I wanted to create something different with circles as the background, and on top of that some SAK tools [(circles)][circle-tool] with weather and airvisual data.

 The design is for a square card, so I created an artboard with a size 100mmx100mm.
-This is the default 'coordinate' system for a square card.
+This is the default ['coordinate' system][swiss-army-knife-coordinate-system] for a square card.
 As a result, the coordinates shown by Affinity Designer can be copied 1:1 in the cards YAML definition.
 No trial-and-error this time placing the tools at the right location.

 !!!
 Info "The units used are NOT relevant, it's all about a 100x100 canvas.
 Use centons if you like..."